-Mindy Grossman is Chief Executive Officer of HSN, Inc. (NASDAQ: HSNI) and a member of the company’s Board of Directors.
+Mindy Grossman is Vice-Chair of the U.S. Fund for UNICEF National Board, Chief Executive Officer of HSN, Inc. (NASDAQ: HSNI) and a member of the company’s Board of Directors.
 She oversees a $3.4 billion direct to consumer retail portfolio that includes HSN and the Cornerstone portfolio of home and family lifestyle brands.

 During her tenure she has positioned HSNi as a leader in boundaryless retail, offering customers a seamless shopping experience across multiple channels – television, catalogue, online and mobile.
 Nearly half of the company’s revenue is now generated through digital commerce.

 A 37-year veteran of the retail and apparel industries, Mindy joined IAC, HSNi’s former parent company, in 2006 as CEO of IAC Retail.
 In 2008, she took the company public and became the CEO of HSNi.
 Since then she has transformed HSN into a lifestyle network offering an exciting array of products, personalities and experiences designed to engage, inform and entertain.
 She has pioneered visionary, industry-changing innovations such as Shop by Remote, HSN Arcade and HSN Live and formed unique partnerships with brands such as Coca Cola, Toyota and Disney.
 She has also reshaped the Cornerstone Brands portfolio by spearheading the digital transformation of the catalogue business and acquiring fast-growing brands such as Chasing Fireflies.